oracle/terraform-provider-oci/website/docs/r/core_private_ip.html.markdown

 	Example: `bminstance-1`
 * `id` - The private IP's Oracle ID (OCID).
 * `ip_address` - The private IP address of the `privateIp` object.
 The address is within the CIDR of the VNIC's subnet.

+	However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the address is from the range specified by the `cidrBlock` attribute for the VLAN.
+See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vlan).

 	Example: `10.0.3.3`
 * `is_primary` - Whether this private IP is the primary one on the VNIC.
 Primary private IPs are unassigned and deleted automatically when the VNIC is terminated.
 Example: `true`
 * `subnet_id` - The OCID of the subnet the VNIC is in.

+	However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the `subnetId` is null.
 * `time_created` - The date and time the private IP was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`
+* `vlan_id` - Applicable only if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution.
+The `vlanId` is the OCID of the VLAN.
+See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vlan).
 * `vnic_id` - The OCID of the VNIC the private IP is assigned to.
 The VNIC and private IP must be in the same subnet.

+	However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the `vnicId` is null.

 ## Import